Ford vs Toyota: Which Is Best?

 Ford vs Toyota: Maintenance Costs

-When you buy a new car, it’s not only important to consider the initial purchase price but also the cost of maintaining the car for however long you plan on owning it.
-So which of these two manufacturers is cheapest?
+When you buy a new car, it’s not only important to consider the initial purchase price but also the cost of maintaining the car for however long you plan to own it.
+So, which of these two manufacturers is cheapest?

 Service | Ford | Toyota |